mzxio/red/transcription/the story/book one/Signals from the deep.md

 ### Signals from the deep.

 Formless noise.
-A long pause, low baseline drone, rough harmonies.
+Long pause.
+A low baseline drone, rough harmonies.
 Modulations.
 Pulses and tones.
 Regular.
 Exact.
 Wet and bubbling like a stream, uneven in its precision.

 The signal repeats.
 Again and again.
 Communicating.